Skip to content

 by llm(method="ReAct", tools=[make_transaction]);

-This creates NPCs that can: - Remember previous conversations - Evaluate trade proposals realistically - Negotiate prices within reasonable bounds - Make strategic decisions about when to trade - Stay in character while being helpful
+Agent capabilities: - Remember previous conversations through persistent chat_history - Execute trades when agreements are reached - Negotiate prices within reasonable bounds - Stay in character while being functional

 with entry {